dshupp/KQTrueSkill/README.md

 ## Roadmap

     Use cases to explore
+        Leaderboard
-        Leaderboard - Trueskill can be used to provide a ranking for all players.
+            - Trueskill can be used to provide a ranking for all players.
             - Current understanding is that Trueskill is really only valid as a snapshot at a point time.
+        Balancing teams
-        Balancing teams - Can you run a draft tournament?
+            - How do you use trueskill to run a draft tournament?
+        Tournament Predictions
+            - Am I better than a bot at picking tournament placements?

     Questions about Trueskill and KQ
         How predictive is Trueskill for KQ?